Nicollet Mall: Transportation

 A southbound bus stop sign on Nicollet Mall indicating free rides on routes 10 and 59.
 Route 59 was suspended in March 2020.

 Nicollet Mall is known as the first transit mall and pedestrian mall in the United States, and it inspired the creation of such corridors in other cities, including Portland, Oregon and Denver, Colorado.
 Civic and business leaders, including the Dayton Company and downtown Minneapolis business owners, were instrumental in this transition.

 As a transit mall and pedestrian mall, Nicollet Mall is served by many Metro Transit buses, including several high frequency routes.
 Aside from buses and Metro Mobility vehicles, only bicycles, pedi-cabs and emergency vehicles are allowed on the two-lane street.
-With 635 trips on Routes 10, 11, 17, 18, and 25 using Nicollet Mall every weekday in 2023, the street is busiest transit corridor in Minnesota.
+With 635 trips on Routes 10, 11, 17, 18, and 25 using Nicollet Mall every weekday in 2023, the street is the busiest transit corridor in Minnesota.
 Almost 11,000 riders get on or off buses within the corridor.
 Vehicle speeds on the mall are limited to 10 miles per hour.

 Light rail service connects at Nicollet Mall station at 5th Street, providing access to the Metro Blue Line and Green Line.
 The Blue Line, opened June 2004, connects to the airport and Mall of America in Bloomington.
 The Green Line, opened June 2014, connects to the University of Minnesota and downtown Saint Paul.
 Bus rapid transit service connects at 7th-8th Street & Nicollet station, providing access to both the Metro C Line and Metro D Line.
 The C Line, opened June 2019, connects to Brooklyn Center.
 The D Line, opened December 2022, connects Brooklyn Center and the Mall of America.
 Local Routes 10 and 18 provide a free trips along Nicollet Mall from the Minneapolis Convention Center to the Washington Avenue.

 Starting in June 2023, the city of Minneapolis began exploring removing buses from Nicollet Mall and only allowing pedestrians and bicycles.
 The street would function as more of a public plaza with regular event programming.

 The Loring Greenway links the south end of the Mall to nearby Loring Park.